asmta/asmta.github.io/call.md

 This year, the conference will be held as a workshop within [IFIP WG 7.3 Performance 2026](https://performance2026.github.io) in Ghent, Belgium.

+Paper Submission Deadline: July 24, 2026
+Notification of acceptance: September 11, 2026

+ASMTA 2026 seeks both methodological papers that propose novel analytical and numerical solution techniques for stochastic systems, as well as application-oriented papers that apply stochastic modelling techniques to practical performance problems.
+The website for ASMTA 2026 will be at [https://asmta.eu/](https://asmta.github.io).
+Submissions will be on Microsoft CMT at https://cmt3.research.microsoft.com/ASMTA2026

+The proceedings of ASMTA 2024 will be published in the Springer Lecture Notes in Computer Science (LNCS) series.
+Submissions may already be prepared in LNCS format and must not exceed 15 pages, including figures, tables, and references; see the information for authors on Springer as web site for formatting instructions (Springer).

 **Important Dates**